-I cherish the peaceful sounds of the garden.
+I cherish the peaceful sounds of the tree farm near me.
 They free me to think without all the noise and distractions of daily life — and they free me to focus.
 I suppose it is like a date with my wife in some ways.
 Sunday we have a date for the Super Bowl.
 A nice dinner and focusing on each other as we spend time together.
 For me, it is the commercials.
 For my wife, it’s the game.
 For us, it is intentionally shared time of conversation and fun.
 It is wise to be intentional in our relationships with the ones we love.
 Sunday, I will focus on time with my wife.
 Today, I am being intentional with Jesus.

 To be intentional is to be determined to act in a certain was as opposed to simply reacting to things.
 To be intentional is to focus on each other, which builds the bonds between us.

 God was intentional when he created this earth for us to dwell in.
 And of course, it started in a garden.
 Things that make me go, “Hmmmm”.
 God intentionally created this earth and all that is, and it started in a garden.
 Maybe that’s why I feel so at home out here.
 God loves his garden.
 He certainly loves each of us!